proxer/ProxerLibJava/README.md

 `client`            | Sets a custom `OkHttpClient` instance, used for Http requests.
 Note, that various interceptors are still applied, to make the API work properly.
 `retrofit`          | Sets a custom `Retrofit` instance.

+> The API feature a test mode, which does not require a key.
+For most calls, this returns a predefined result and
+> ignores the actual input.
+To enable the test mode, pass `ProxerApi.Test_KEY` or simply `"test"` to the constructor.

 ### Sending a request

 The API is divided in classes for the various request, similar to the actual REST-API.<br>